LaardCommunity/LaardCommunity.github.io/Constitution.md

 title: Constitution
 sidebar_link: true
 ---
-The text of the constitiution will appear here
+The text of the constitiution is under final review and will appear here soon.